itu-brl/.github/profile/README.md

-# ITU BRL · Biomedical Research Lab
+# ITU BIAI Lab · Biomedical Imaging & AI Lab
 Istanbul Technical University

-Welcome to the GitHub space of **ITU BRL — Biomedical Research Lab** at Istanbul Technical University.
+Welcome to the GitHub space of **ITU BIAI Lab · Biomedical Imaging & AI Lab** at Istanbul Technical University.
 Under the direction of **Assoc.
 Prof. Isa Yildirim**, we conduct academic research at the intersection of biomedical imaging, artificial intelligence, and deep learning.

 ---